yochaigal/cairn/resources/converting-monsters.md

 ## The Basics
 Review the instructions in the [SRD](https://cairnrpg.com/cairn-srd/#creating-monsters).
 A couple of things to keep in mind:
 - OSE (or B / X) has really great stat blocks to start with.
 Just ignore THAC0.
+- Dungeon World has some great monster "moves" that translate to Critical Damage quite nicely, so looking for an equivalent creature in that system can really help!
+See this example [here](http://codex.dungeon-world.com/monster/5698559156420608).
-- OSR style HD = HP is a good guide, assuming that HD = d6 (averaged) and the minimum is 4 HP (Cairn).
+- A good rule of thumb is that OSR 1 HD = 1 HP, keeping in mind that the minimum is 3 or 4 HP (Cairn).
+I usually think of HD as equivalent to a d6, which has a mean of 3.5.
-- Sometimes a direct stat to stat translation isn't an option.
-That's OK!
-There is a way.
 - **Hit Protection** is _not_ health.
-It's ability to avoid danger, whether through toughness, speed, or skill.
+It's the creature's ability to avoid danger, whether through toughness, speed, or skill.
 - **Strength** is both health and physical power.
 Sometimes HP/HD from other systems is better represented in **STR** than in **Hit Protection**.
 - **Willpower** is tricky.
 It rarely comes up but when it does, it's nice to have.
 High **WIL** is strong personality, spirit or presence.
-- Attacks are usually the easiest coming from B / X (you can usually copy them as-is).
-Try looking at how much serious damage the creature can do!
+- Attack **damage** is pretty straightforward coming from games like OSE (or B / X); you can usually just copy them as-is.
+Double-check with the [weapons table](/cairn-srd/#weapons) if unsure.
+- Multiple attacks (e.g. 2 x claw, 1 x sting) typically convert to [_Blast_](/cairn-srd#Blast) and/or the "two weapons" rule (e.g. d6+d6 is roll 2d6, keep highest).
-- Remember that instead of raising attack damage a step, think about making it _enhanced_ in certain situations or use the "dual-wielding" rule (e.g. d6+d6 is roll 2d6, keep highest).
+- When in doubt, think about how much serious damage the creature is supposed to do.
+Remember that instead of raising attack damage a step, think about making it _enhanced_ in certain situations or use the _Blast_ and "two weapons" rule.
 - Spells are tricky; you can give wizardy-types Spellbooks but remember, the creature might _drop_ them when they are defeated.
-I like to make 1d4 dropped Spellbooks implode (Luck roll).
+I like to make 1d4 dropped Spellbooks implode ([Die of Fate](/cairn-srd#die-of-fate)).
 - Magical creatures can just "know" a bunch of spells.
 In this case make their corpse magical (and dangerous).
+- Sometimes a direct stat to stat translation isn't an option.
+That's OK!
+There is a way (see below).

 ## Use The Fiction
 Read the original stat block and surrounding commentary, then write a few sentences about the creature.
 Then convert what you've written to the Cairn monster stat block.